-Clear Blue is unique in the market in that it provides an ongoing management service for all of the systems it sells.
-This service model enables the Company to deliver on its brand promise in a way that no other company in the world can do today.
+Clear Blue is unique in its market in that it provides an ongoing management service for all of the systems it sells.
+This service model enables the Company to deliver on its brand promise in a way that no other company in the world can.
 To monitor its progress in this area, Clear Blue tracks two key metrics:

-- Number of units deployed: - o In Q2 2022, Clear Blue deployed 184 units for a total number of units of 9,832 to date.
+- Number of units deployed: - o In Q1 2023, Clear Blue deployed a net of 30 new units and added eSite's historical 1,014 unit deployments for a total number of 11,039 units to date.
 Every system sold includes ongoing Illumience and EaaS management services.
-Today Clear Blue has the most extensive data collection of production systems in the world, with over 10.1 million operating days of site production data and more than 10 billion cloud transactions, allowing the Company to build smarter and higher-performing products and services.

-• Amount of Committed Ongoing Service Revenue:

-Every unit sold by Clear Blue comes with an initial EaaS/Illumience service contract, typically for three years.
+Today Clear Blue has the most extensive data collection of production systems in the world, with over 12.8 million operating days of site production data and more than 10 billion cloud transactions, allowing the Company to build smarter and higher-performing products and services. - Amount of Committed Ongoing Service Revenue: - Every unit sold by Clear Blue comes with an initial EaaS/Illumience service contract, typically for three years.
 At the end of the initial term, customers renew the service contract.
 As a result, Clear Blue carries a balance sheet item showing the amount of sold and paid service revenue that it will recognize over time.
 Tracking the growth of this item is a crucial metric for the Company's progress.